wolfwood/wolfwood.github.io/_posts/2013-06-20-interface-fidelity.md

 There is no inherent reason to expect that the two levels of interface present the same level of expressive power, in fact we often write libraries specifically to constrain expression, often under the banners of simplicity and/or correctness.
+However low-level privileged code (which is forced upon all users) has a special need to retain as much flexibility as possible, since its interface is mandated, and generally the tension between expressiveness and ease of use is the main source of our continual production and rewriting of libraries providing these interfaces.

 To discuss expressivity I think the best formal grounding is information theory.
 We can think of a higher-level, destination